Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

-Think twice before taking a sick day when you’re well
+Think before taking a sick day when you’re well

-more workers calling in sick when they aren't
+More workers calling in sick when they aren't.
+Read this advice on taking a sick day.

 Calling in sick when you’re healthy might seem like an innocent white lie, but be careful – it could cost you your job.
 According to new CareerBuilder data, 40 percent of workers have called in sick in the last 12 months when they weren’t, and over a third of employers (38 percent) have checked up on a worker who called in sick to make sure he or she was actually sick.
 Twenty-six percent have even fired a worker for calling in sick with a fake excuse (up from 22 percent last year.)